 Depending on the domain, the containerDefinition attribute of specializations for device models shall have the values that comply with the following rule.

-Rule: “org.onem2m.[domain].device.[device name]”, where [domain] is one of the following names: “agriculture”, “city”, “common”, “health”, “home”, “industry”, “railway”, “vehicular” and “management”.
+Rule: “org.onem2m.[domain].device.[device name]”, where [domain] is one of the domain names defined in 6.4.1.
 The name is chosen according to the domain in which the device is defined.

 For example, the containerDefinition attribute of the specialization for the “deviceAirConditioner” device of the “home” domain shall be “org.onem2m.home.device.deviceAirConditioner”.